opentofu/opentofu/.github/pull_request_template.md

 Write a short description of the user-facing change.
 Examples:

-- `opentf show -json`: Fixed crash with sensitive set values.
+- `tofu show -json`: Fixed crash with sensitive set values.
-- When rendering a diff, OpenTF now quotes the name of any object attribute whose string representation is not a valid identifier.
+- When rendering a diff, OpenTofu now quotes the name of any object attribute whose string representation is not a valid identifier.
 - The local token configuration in the cloud and remote backend now has higher priority than a token specified in a credentials block in the CLI configuration.

 -->